Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice has a purpose to support the quality of the service by handling all agreed user initiated service requests?

-- [ ] Change control.
+- [ ] Change Control.
-- [ ] IT asset management.
+- [ ] IT Asset Management.
-- [ ] Service desk.
+- [ ] Service Desk.
-- [x] Service request management.
+- [x] Service Request Management.

 **[⬆ Back to Top](#table-of-contents)**

-### When should a full risk assessment and authorization be carried out for a standard change?
+### When should a full risk assessment and Authorization be carried out for a standard change?

 - [ ] Each time the standard change is implemented.
 - [x] When the procedure for the standard change is created.
 - [ ] At least once a year.
-- [ ] When an emergency change is requested.
+- [ ] When an Emergency Change is requested.

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about a 'continual improvement register' is CORRECT?
+### Which statement about a Continual Improvement register is CORRECT?

 - [ ] It should be managed at the senior level of the organization.
 - [ ] It should be used to capture user demand.